 1) Identify and manage dental issues

-Chewing is the first step in the digestive process that allows the horse to extract enough nutrients from its feed to support healthy body weight.
+Taking up food (prehension) and chewing (mastication) are the first steps in the digestive process that allows the horse to extract enough nutrients from its feed to support healthy body weight.

 Horses rely on healthy teeth to grind and break down feed.
 Chewing increases the surface area of the food to initiate its digestion by enzymes.